Greater Resilience in Arid Zones through Innovation, Exchange and Research (GRAZIER)

 PI: Saloni Bhatia

-The initiative is conceptualized by an interdisciplinary, cross-institutional team of partners and knowledge-producers from across the region, nation and globe.
-It is a collaborative project between ATREE, Achi Association India, French National Institute of Sustainable Development (IRD), and the University of Massachusetts Amherst.
-ATREE also has an MoU with the University of Ladakh to carry out joint academic research in support of this project.
+GRAZIER is a collaborative effort between ATREE, Achi Association India, the French National Institute of Sustainable Development (IRD), the University of Massachusetts Amherst.
+ATREE also holds an MoU with Eliezer Joldan Memorial College, Leh, and the University of Ladakh for joint research in support of the initiative.